Tiffany270/YIkiBlog-VuePress/docs/TypeScript/README.md

 # TypeScript
 :pig:
 ::: tip
-TypeScript is a language that is a superset of JavaScript
+TypeScript is a language that as a superset of JavaScript
 :::
 `boolean` `bigint`  `null`  `number`  `string`  `symbol`  `undefined`
 `unknown` ensure someone using this type declares what the type is